vincaslt/memparse/README.md

 memparse <courseId> [--file <output-file>]

   courseId - required course id, i.e. http://www.memrise.com/course/<courseId>
-  --f, -f  - optional file name to write the output to,
+  --f, -file  - optional file name to write the output to,
              if none is provided it will be printed to the console
 ```